-According to [22] [23], WS-Federation builds upon the base WSS specifications to define mechanisms which enable resources to be shared securely between different domains.
-The specifications introduce many services include security token service STS which is the IdP service that issues identity tokens to users based on their authentication.
-Authorisation service which decides giving access right to the user.
+According to [21][22], WS-Federation builds upon the base WSS specifications to define mechanisms that enable resources to be shared securely between different domains.
+The specifications introduce many services include security token service STS which is the IdP service that issues identity tokens to users based on their authentication. authorization service which decides giving access right to the user.

-For more information about WS-Federation: [24] [25]
+For more information about WS-Federation:[21][23]